-Our site is monitored carefully by our SENCO, the Business Manager and the Site Manager to ensure it is accessible for visually impaired pupils and that the ground floors of all blocks can be accessed safely by those in wheelchairs or on crutches.
+Our site is monitored carefully by our SENCO, the Business Manager and the Site Manager to ensure it is accessible for pupils with a visual or hearing impairment and that the ground floors of all blocks can be accessed safely by those in wheelchairs or on crutches.
 Our Welfare Officer writes Medical Care Plans and risk assessments for anyone with long term or temporary physical needs impairing their access to the environment and/or education to ensure safety on our site and liaises with other colleagues in these respects.